What is the difference between KYC and AML?

 How are KYC and AML different and how do they work together?

 KYC and AML are both necessary for many companies to comply with governmental regulations.
 These can be asked of banking institutions, casinos, financial management, and investment trading just to name a few.
-While they can work in tandem to accomplish similar goals, they are both different concepts and require different levels of information.
+While they can work in tandem to accomplish similar goals, they are different concepts and require different levels of information.

-What are they?
+What are KYC and AML?

 How do KYC and AML interact?